guilbaults/ct_tsm/README.md

 archive = /root/env/bin/python3.6 /root/ct_tsm.py --archive --fd={fd} --fid={fid} --lustre-root=/project
 restore = /root/env/bin/python3.6 /root/ct_tsm.py --restore --fd={fd} --fid={fid} --lustre-root=/project
 remove = /root/env/bin/python3.6 /root/ct_tsm.py --remove --fid={fid} --lustre-root=/project

+[database]
+host = rbh-mysql
+user = rbh-lustre
+password = CHANGEME
+db = rbh-lustre
 ```

 Run `lhsmtool_cmd` and send HSM requests with the various `lfs hsm_*` commands.

+## Robinhood database access
+This tool will also check in the robinhood SOFT_RM_DELAYED table to grab the UUID of a deleted file.
+This is required to support the lhsm_remove policy of robinhood to clean the tape backend after a file was deleted from lustre.

+The SOFT_RM_DELAYED table and its associated trigger need to be created manually using the content of `soft_rm_delayed.sql`.
+The content of that table is not currently cleaned automatically.